-  - Engagement Rates: the number of people that interact with your content through likes, shares, comments, or in other ways.
+The number of people that interact with your content through likes, shares, comments, or in other ways.

-- Audience Growth: the new subscribers or leads that are generated from a piece of content.
+The new subscribers or leads that are generated from a piece of content.

 If you need more tips on analyzing your content, check out this free HubSpot Academy course.